Killing Season (film)

-Killing Season is a 2013 American action thriller film written by Evan Daugherty and directed by Mark Steven Johnson for Millennium Films, as the first on-screen pairing of actors John Travolta and Robert De Niro.
+Killing Season is a 2013 American action thriller film written by Evan Daugherty and directed by Mark Steven Johnson for Millennium Films, as the first on-screen pairing of John Travolta and Robert De Niro.
 The film pertains to a personal fight between an American and a Serb war veteran.
 Daugherty's script caught the attention of producers after winning the 2008 Script Pipeline Screenwriting Competition.
 The film received negative reviews from critics.

 Plot

 During the Bosnian War, American troops witness atrocities and then shoot Serb soldiers they hold accountable for them.

-In present-day Belgrade, Serbia, former Scorpions soldier Emil Kovač (Travolta), who survived the shootings, meets his informant to retrieve a file on American military veteran and former NATO operative Colonel Benjamin Ford (De Niro).
-Meanwhile, Ford has retreated to a cabin somewhere in the Appalachian Mountains of Tennessee, to try to forget the war.
+In present-day Belgrade, Serbia, former Scorpions soldier Emil Kovač, who survived the shootings, meets his informant to retrieve a file on American military veteran and former NATO operative Colonel Benjamin Ford.

+Meanwhile, Ford has retreated to a cabin in Sevier County, Tennessee, US to try to forget the war.
 Now a recluse, he meets Kovač, posing as a European tourist, during a hunting trip.
 The two men become friendly, until Kovač reveals his true identity.

 Intent on revenge, he initiates a gory game of cat-and-mouse with Ford.
 The latter is badly injured but is quick to rebound.
 It is revealed that Ford shot Kovač in the back, crippling him for years.

 After a showdown, Kovač is overpowered by Ford.
 They reach a peaceful compromise, however, after understanding each other's predicament.
-Kovač quietly returns to Serbia, while Ford visits his son, to make up for missing his grandson's baptism.
+Kovač quietly returns to Serbia, happily stating “I am healing” when the injuries to his face are pointed out, while Ford visits his son, to make up for missing his grandson's baptism.